Let’s say that part of your lead generation approach is searching and collecting contact data from for sale by owner websites.

 Let’s use the case of finding seller contact information on different property listing websites.

-Without a scraper, you or your assistant would have to spend hours on different property listing websites and copy and paste contact information, maybe in an Excel sheet.
+Without a scraper, you or your assistant would have to spend hours on the different property listing websites and copy and paste contact information, maybe in an Excel sheet.

 With a great web scraper, you won’t need to invest this time or your money (in the case of an assistant) to get this contact information.